In partnership with Wondercide

 If you notice that your dog is scratching or licking in one area in particular, this may be due to hot spots, rashes, bug bites or flea dermatitis that you can’t see beneath their hair.
 Try spraying Wondercide’s Skin Tonic Spray on the itchy areas to give your dog some relief!
 This is a great product to have on hand, made with neem oil and steam-distilled essential oils that soothe anything itchy.
 Of course, if you don’t notice any improvement it is best to contact your vet.

 For those of you who live in colder climates and get a lot of snow, Wondercide’s Skin Tonic Oil is a great option for your little one’s paws when they get really dry.
-Made with cold-pressed neem oil (“the curer of all ailments”) and other plant-based ingredients, like Lavender and Castor, this product powerfully softens and conditions problem areas.
+Made with cold-pressed neem oil (“the curer of all ailments”) and other plant-powered ingredients, like Lavender and Castor, this product powerfully softens and conditions problem areas.
 Just take a bit of the oil and gently massage into all four of your puppy's paws to hydrate their dry, flaky skin.
 This can be a relaxing, massage-like experience for your dog and who doesn’t love a massage?

 Be sure to check with your vet before you start a grooming routine, but once they give you the green light, start grooming your puppy ASAP!
 It’s easy to introduce them to grooming with at home baths but also get them in with the professional groomer as soon as possible even if it’s not for a full haircut.
 You want to desensitize your new puppy to this new experience — the new sounds, touches, and even smells — and have them learn quickly that grooming will not harm them, because it can be very scary at first!
 Give them lots of love and reassurance to help build their confidence.